ryanpdwyer/react-eleventy/fys-V04.md

 Consider the following data trying to make a classifier to detect "in the box" (class 1, red) versus not in the box (class 2, blue).
 Unfortunately, the training data had an error - there was a point in the box mislabeled as outside of the box (this is common in real-world AI and machine learning!).

-Here are 2 picture showing two different models trained on the same training data:
+Here are pictures showing two different models trained on the same training data:

 ![Wekinator example 1](/img/nn-pictures.png)